 For the sake of communication and collaboration, seminarians are encouraged to identify themselves on our list of seminarians by contacting the seminarian liaison on the Ministry Board.
 For more information, questions regarding the seminary process, any seminary requirements which require LCMC endorsement, or to add or update your status on the seminarian directory, contact the Ministry Board Liaison for Seminarians.
 You may contact the LCMC Military Endorser regarding military endorsement.
 (See: Ministry Board Page and Staff Page)

 It is recommended to connect with the Ministry Board Liaison for Seminarians early in the process to ask any questions you may have.
-Approximately six (6) months prior to your graduation and ordination, contact the LCMC Coordinator for Pastoral Ministry to arrange your certification interview.
+Approximately six (6) months prior to your graduation and ordination, contact the LCMC Coordinator for Leadership and Pastoral Development to arrange your certification interview.
 (See: Ministry Board Page and Staff Page)

 It is the responsibility of the congregations to raise seminarians for future ministry in the life of the church.
 LCMC seminarians are encouraged to seek mentorship and learning opportunities through other LCMC congregations and pastors.
 The most valuable support for seminarians comes from their congregations and districts.
 In addition to spiritual and practical support, districts may help students through seminary applications and necessary endorsement paperwork, mentorship and internship, and applying for first call.
 (See: District Directory)